lammps/lammps/doc/src/Howto_lammps_gui.rst

 this workflow when running LAMMPS simulations on high-performance computing facilities.

-The main benefit of using the LAMMPS GUI application instead is that many basic tasks can be done directly from the GUI without switching to a text console window or using external programs, let alone writing scripts to extract data from the generated output.
+The main benefit of using the LAMMPS-GUI application instead is that many basic tasks can be done directly from the GUI without switching to a text console window or using external programs, let alone writing scripts to extract data from the generated output.
 It also integrates well with graphical desktop environments.

-LAMMPS GUI thus makes it easier for beginners to get started running simple LAMMPS simulations.
+LAMMPS-GUI thus makes it easier for beginners to get started running simple LAMMPS simulations.
 It is very suitable for tutorials on LAMMPS since you only need to learn how to use a single program for most tasks and thus time can be saved and people can focus on learning LAMMPS.
 It